Maoz1005/NLP_Final_Project/README.md

-# Reverse Turing Test Experiments
+# Can LLMs Pass a "Reverse Turing Test"?

 This repository contains the code used to reproduce all experiments from our work on AI-versus-human text classification.